Reservations for tubes:

-Once you have finished your float, the tram will also bring tubers/tubes back to the South Entrance parking lot from the South Takeout.
+Once you have finished your float, the tram also will bring tubers/tubes back to the South Entrance parking lot from the South Takeout.

 Camping is not permitted within Ichetucknee Springs State Park, however, O’Leno State Park is just 18 miles away and does permit camping.
 It is very easy to go back and forth between the two parks.
 There are also several local private camping options nearby.